-With respect to public performances of nondramatic musical works on university premises, the university has entered into general licensing agreements with BMI, ASCAP, and SESAC.
-Under the terms of these agreements the university may permit the public nondramatic renditions of separate musical compositions in the repertory of each licensing society in live or recorded performances at concerts and
+With respect to public performances of nondramatic musical works on university premises, the university has entered into General licensing agreements with BMI, ASCAP, and SESAC.
+Under the terms of these agreements the university may permit the public nondramatic renditions of separate musical compositions in the repertory of each licensing society in live or recorded performances at concerts and dances, parties at fraternities, sororities, or social clubs, during athletic events, in university cafeterias and eating places, and elsewhere on university premises.

 - 3. Limitations in University-wide License Coverage - a.
 The right to perform (live or recorded) nondramatic musical compositions is not assignable or transferable and is limited to the university's premises. - b.
-The university's license agreements do not cover: - 1.
-Broadcasting, telecasting or transmission by wire or otherwise of renditions of musical compositions to persons outside of the university's premises. - 2.
-Performances by means of cable TV, cable radio, closed circuit radio or television stations, and jukeboxes. - 3.
-Performances of dramatic musical works, whether in the entirety or in part (one or more compositions), and whether accompanied or unaccompanied by dialogue, pantomime, dance, stage action, or visual representation. - 4.
+The university's license agreements do not cover: - Broadcasting, telecasting or transmission by wire or otherwise of renditions of musical compositions to persons outside of the university's premises. - ii.
+Performances by means of cable TV, cable radio, closed circuit radio or television stations, and jukeboxes. - iii.
+Performances of dramatic musical works, whether in the entirety or in part (one or more compositions), and whether accompanied or unaccompanied by dialogue, pantomime, dance, stage action, or visual representation. - iv.
 Concert versions of dramatic musical works.